rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: We cannot rev-versions.
 We cannot just get rid of it.
 Once it's in Ecma spec we cannot change in "Java 8".

 BE: The web is so big, you cannot control or deprecate things.
-I'd love to deprecate the date object.
+I'd love to deprecate the Date object.
 It can be deprecated by the community and linting tools.
 There's no "flag day" for the web.

 MJ: If you go the module route, can you rev modules?